Home Improvement

 Step one, power wash the interlock driveway or sidewalk.
 This simply means using water under very high pressure to wash the interlocking stone driveway or walkway.
 A power washer is a simple device that will handle this task.

-Doing this creates more space between pavers that you will then fill with more polymeric sand.
+Doing this creates more space between pavers that you will fill with more polymeric sand.
 During this process, you should ensure that there are no unwanted pieces of brick elements in the spaces to be filled by the sand before moving to the next step.

 The next step is filling any and all spaces with polymeric sand.
 It’s simple really.
 Pour sand where you see it needs it.
 Easy!

-Pouring of this polymeric sand to fill these spaces may be done manually or with a machine, if the area to be covered is very large.
-To ensure an even spread to all spaces, a broom should be used to sweep the surface of the driveway or walkway after pouring of the sand.
+Pouring of this polymeric sand to fill these spaces may be done manually or with a machine if the area to be covered is very large.
+To ensure an even spread to all spaces, a broom should be used to sweep the surface of the driveway or walkway after pouring the sand.
 This sweeping can also be manual or automated.
 Sweeping ensures a compact filling which is important to avoid waterlogs under the pavers.

-Finally, wet the stones or pavers to settle the sand between the stones.
+Finally, wet the stones or pavers to settle the sand between the rocks.
 This builds stability.
 That’s it!
 Now your efforts have improved the function of your driveway or sidewalk and extended their life.